-Dr. Mukherjee Nagar, Rajendra Nagar

-And Laxmi Nagar
+Dr. Mukherje

-Contact no-9582268400, 9312343530
+o-9582268400, 9312343530

 Welcome to the world of CME, an institute with over Three years of experience in shaping success stories.
 Our motto is to mentor, motivate and guide our students and all those who interact with us in order to enable them to make the right career decisions.